audreypatenaude/b2b-survival-analysis/README.md

 ## Overview

-This repository contains the code to reproduce the analysis and the arguments of the B2B sales pipeline series (forthcoming).
+This repository contains the code to reproduce the analysis and the arguments of the [B2B sales pipeline Medium series](https://medium.com/@mllepatenaude/navigating-b2b-pipeline-data-distribution-uncertain-outcomes-bb906f2bfc02).
 If you are just interested in the interactive app and not so much in the code behind it, you can enjoy directly the app [here](https://share.streamlit.io/audreypatenaude/b2b-survival-analysis/src/app/pipeline_app.py).

 _Please note this repo is WIP.
 Come back often for updates_.